gutierrezje/vibe-check/README.md

+- targetting before or after they lauch
+- target before would be easier what metrics are you looking at for each
+- take in an image, upload an image, speak to an AI and outputs analyses

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.